-The character of 'people space' or 'people street' is enhanced by incorporating rather than

-New Road, Brighton Photograph courtesy Graham Steaggles excluding traffic and infrastructure into the spatial design.
-Landmarks and features irrelevant to the standard traffic highway world are integrated into it
+The character of 'people space' or 'people street' is enhanced by incorporating rather than excluding traffic and infrastructure into the spatial design.
+Landmarks and features irrelevant to the standard traffic highway world are integrated into it.

-The other acknowledgement is that what feels safe is not necessarily safe - the biggest mistake you can make is give the illusion of safety by regulation and segregation.
+The other acknowledgement is that what feels safe is not necessarily safe - the biggest mistake you can make is giving the illusion of safety by regulation and segregation.
 Conversely, what seems unsafe can actually be safer because people are more alert to their surroundings and context.